 Do not overmix the batter because it may cause it to become too dense which will give it a tough texture.

 Make sure that your baking powder is fresh…check the date on the can.
 The same with baking soda.
 If it’s old and out of date your cake will not rise properly.

 How to Make Pound Cake Moister?

 Some of the ingredients that are in this Keto lemon pound cake Loaf, like eggs and butter or coconut oil will automatically make your loaf moist.
-Plus make sure not to over bake it or you may dry it out.

 Even though this cake is pretty moist, if you want it even moister you can poke holes in the cake with a fork and brush a mixture of water and lemon juice over the holes.